bwestrich/tdd-spock/README.md

 *"If you want to refactor, the essential precondition is having solid tests.”* - Martin Fowler (from ‘Refactoring: Improving the Design of Existing Code’, Addison-Wesley, 1999)

-The below guidelines (and their related code examples) will help you effectively use Spock for Test Driven Development (TDD).
-These guidelines can help you develop tests that will be an "Asset instead of an Afterthought".
+The below guidelines (and their related code examples) can help you effectively use Spock for Test Driven Development (TDD).
+Such tests can be an "Asset instead of an Afterthought".
+Each code example mentioned below is prefaced with the package name (e.g. `mcwest....`).
-Each code example mentioned below is prefaced with the package name (e.g. `mcwest....`) For more on TDD, including code examples and a Java/IntelliJ/Eclipse TDD cribsheet, see [here](https://bitbucket.org/bwestrich/java-tdd/wiki/Home).
+For more on TDD, including code examples and a Java/IntelliJ/Eclipse TDD cribsheet, see [here](https://bitbucket.org/bwestrich/java-tdd/wiki/Home).

 ##Test the right thing